Family and Human Services (BA/BS) Contact Information

 Family and Human Services (BA/BS)

 Students in the family and human services (FHS) program are committed to helping individuals improve their quality of life.
-Reflecting the diversity of the community and social service sector, FHS is interdisciplinary, drawing on the fields of psychology and counseling, social work, prevention science, public health, human development, and sociology.
+Reflecting the complexity of community and social science sectors, FHS is interdisciplinary, drawing on the fields of psychology and counseling, social work, prevention science, public health, human development, and sociology.

 Alongside like-minded peers, you’ll analyze and create systems of community care for children and families.
 You’ll learn how to help children and families develop effective ways to succeed in today’s complex world, and you’ll gain an understanding of evidenced-based interventions, prevention, and agency policy and practices.